tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     >>> len(fasta_desc_lines)
     549832

-Okay now it is time to find the number of unique species.
+Okay now it is time to find the number of unique organisms.
 For this we will make use of a data structure called ``set``.
 In Python sets are used to compare collections of unique elements.
 This means that sets are ideally suited for operations that you may associate with Venn diagrams.
 For example answering questions which items are members form the intersection of two sets.

-However, in this instance we simply use the ``set`` to ensure that we only get one unique representative of each species.
+However, in this instance we simply use the ``set`` to ensure that we only get one unique representative of each organism.
 In other words even if one calls the :func:`set.add` function several times with the same item the item will only occur once in the set.

-    >>> species = set()
+    >>> organisms = set()
     >>> for line in fasta_desc_lines:
-    ...     s = fasta_utils.extract_species(line)
+    ...     s = fasta_utils.extract_org_name(line)
-    ...     species.add(s)
+    ...     organisms.add(s)
     ...
-    >>> len(species)
+    >>> len(organisms)
     13251

-Great, now we know that there are 13,251 unique species represented in the FASTA file.
+Great, now we know that there are 13,251 unique organisms represented in the FASTA file.